caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/troubleshooting/nrfutil.rst

    usb1.USBErrorNoDevice: LIBUSB_ERROR_NO_DEVICE

-If the build system is the RPi, the OTBR service will need be rebuilt and reconfigured.
+If the build system is the RPi, the OTBR service will need to be rebuilt and reconfigured.
 Stop the image which automatically removes it and re-run :ref:`Setting Up OTBR` and :ref:`Verifying OTBR`.

 ::